The Points Guy

 • 1X points on everything else

-For business owners who don’t want to micromanage their spending, the Venture X Business is a far better choice since it consistently earns 2X miles on all purchases, no matter where you spend.
+For business owners who don’t want to micromanage their spending, the Capital One Venture X Business is a far better choice since it consistently earns 2X miles on all purchases, no matter where you spend.

 No Preset Spending Limit and Free Employee Cards